SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

   },
 ```

-However you may get the error "invalid opcode", because most blockchains have not implemented `PUSH0` opcode yet.
+However, you may get the error "invalid opcode", because some blockchains may still have not implemented `PUSH0` opcode yet.
 It was introduced in Ethereum's shanghai upgrade which happened in April 2023 and offers improvements such as gas savings.
-Based on our tests, the blockchains that support `PUSH0` opcode are:
--   auroraTestnet
--   edgeware
--   edgewareTestnet
--   gnosis
--   chiado
--   goerli
--   mainnet
--   moonbaseAlpha
--   moonbeam
--   moonriver
--   polygonZkEvm
--   polygonZkEvmTestnet
--   pulsechain
--   pulsechainV4
--   sapphire
--   sapphireTestnet
--   scrollSepolia
--   sepolia
--   syscoin
--   syscoinTestnet
--   taikoTestnetSepolia
--   telos

-If you get the "invalid opcode" error then you can set the value of `evmVersion` to `paris`, but note that this would mean that once you start deploying your contracts to live blockchains for production, **you cannot change this**, otherwise subsequent keyless deployments of the same contract will not get the same address as before.
+So if you get the "invalid opcode" error then you can set the value of `evmVersion` to `paris`, but note that this would mean that once you start deploying your contracts to live blockchains for production, **you cannot change this**, otherwise subsequent keyless deployments of the same contract will not get the same address as before.
 So if you really do want to use the latest EVM version, you'll have to wait for the blockchain to start supporting `PUSH0`.

 ### Replay protection